zheng-wang/irontest/README.md

 Click the Invoke button to try it out and you'll see a successful response in the right pane.

 Click the Assertions button to open the assertions pane.
 In the assertions pane, click Create dropdown button and select `StatusCodeEqual Assertion` to create a StatusCodeEqual assertion.
-Enter the expected HTTP response status code (here 200), and click the Verify button to verify the assertion, as shown below.
+Set the expected HTTP response status code (here 200), and click the Verify button to verify the assertion, as shown below.

 ![HTTP Invocation and Assertion](screenshots/basic-use/http-invocation-and-assertion.png)